mariusavram123/cisco-notes/ENCOR/Wireless-signals-and-modulation.md

 - This effectively increases the dB value of the signal above that of the transmitter alone

-- Antennas provide positive fain
+- Antennas provide positive gain

 - By itself, the antenna does not generate any amount of absolute power